vinhub/azure-quickstart-templates/shibboleth-cluster-ubuntu/readme.md

 	- set idp.authn.LDAP.dnFormat = uid=%s,dc=example,dc=com
 	- Comment out idp.authn.LDAP.sslConfig & Comment out idp.authn.LDAP.trustCertificates as SSL is not used here

-## Create metadata xml file for service provider.
+## Create metadata xml file for the service provider
 http://testshib.org is used as Service provider and Shibboleth is used as IDP.
 	- Download metadata file from - https://www.testshib.org/metadata/testshib-providers.xml inside /opt/conf directory
 	- Configure the metadata provider inside /opt/conf/metadata-providers.xml file as follows